 Soluble HLA Technology

-Pure Protein has pioneered an approach to produce soluble forms of HLA Class I and II proteins (sHLA) for research, diagnostic, and therapeutic applications.
+HLA Protein Technologies Inc. has pioneered an approach to produce soluble forms of HLA Class I and II proteins (sHLA) for research, diagnostic, and therapeutic applications.

 Soluble HLA Description

-Class I and Class II Human Leukocyte Antigens (HLA), are multimeric molecules to be utilized in many diagnostic and therapeutic applications which demand structural integrity and proper functionality in order to provide highest data quality in a clinically relevant manner.
-Naturally, HLA molecules are glycoproteins where a transmembrane domain tethers the molecule to the cell surface which considers a major obstacle for large-scale production and obtaining a product with high degree of purity.
-Because Pure Protein’s sHLA molecules have been truncated, lacking such transmembrane portion, the sHLA proteins are not retained on the cell surface but readily secreted into the cell culture media where they can be readily and economically separated from the producing cells.
+Class I and Class II Human Leukocyte Antigens (HLA), are multimeric molecules that are widely used in diagnostic and therapeutic applications, where structural integrity and proper functionality are essential for generating high-quality, clinically relevant data.
+Naturally, HLA molecules are glycoproteins where a transmembrane domain tethers the molecule to the cell surface which is considered a major obstacle for large-scale production and obtaining a product with high degree of purity.
+Because HLA Protein Technologies Inc.'s sHLA molecules have been truncated and lack the transmembrane domain, the sHLA proteins are not retained on the cell surface but are instead secreted into the cell culture media, from which they can be efficiently and economically isolated from the producing cells.

 Soluble HLA Characteristics

-The foundation of Pure Protein’s sHLA protein technology centers on the quality of the products and services we offer.
-All soluble HLA proteins are well characterized, proven to present native, antigenic epitopes recognized by specific antibodies, demonstrate high stability and integrity of their structures and are most compliable to most application platforms as well as highly adaptable to individual needs.
+The foundation of HLA Protein Technologies Inc.'s sHLA protein technology centers on the quality of the products and services we offer.
+All soluble HLA proteins are well characterized, proven to present native, antigenic epitopes recognized by specific antibodies, demonstrate high stability and integrity of their structures and are compliable to most application platforms as well as highly adaptable to individual needs.
 Forced degradation studies, executed by exposure of sHLA Class I molecules to elevated temperatures indicate that these molecules have a high tolerance for heat exposure, maintaining stability without disintegration up to 42˚C. Similar results are achieved with sHLA Class II proteins which show an immense heat tolerability of up to 50˚C. High heat stability results in better assay performance, lower amounts of protein required, the ability to work at ambient temperatures, and an extended shelf life.
-In addition to physical interrogations, Pure Protein has tested a plethora of specific HLA antibodies, all capable of positively recognizing public and private epitopes.
+In addition to physical interrogations, HLA Protein Technologies Inc. has tested a plethora of specific HLA antibodies, all capable of positively recognizing public and private epitopes.

-As a result of the high purity of the Pure Protein’s HLA proteins, protein sequences can be verified by using a combination of tryptic digests and mass-spectrometry analysis.
-Moreover, Pure Protein has performed detailed mass-spec analysis on all HLA Class I molecules and provides customers with accurate binding motifs and overall peptide length distribution, to assist customers with multivariate comparisons across alleles as well as to confirm the identical nature of sHLA compared to its native cell-bound counterpart.
+As a result of the high purity of HLA Protein Technologies Inc.'s HLA proteins, protein sequences can be verified by using a combination of tryptic digests and mass-spectrometry analysis.
+Moreover, HLA Protein Technologies Inc. has performed detailed mass-spectrometry analysis on all HLA Class I molecules and provides customers with accurate binding motifs and overall peptide length distributions.
+These data support multivariate comparisons across alleles and confirm the equivalence of sHLA to its native cell-bound counterpart.

 HLA-A 02:01 binding motif and peptide length